juddlyon/ee-decimal-to-percentage/README.md

 EE Decimal to Percentage
 ========================

 ExpressionEngine plugin that converts decimals to percentages and vice-versa.
+Useful for sports standings and whatnot.

 ### Installation & Usage
-Place *decimal_to_percentage* in your *system/expressionengine/third_party* directory
+Place *decimal_to_percentage* in your *system/expressionengine/third_party* directory.

 ```
 {!-- outputs 94.1% --}